Fragmentary Shabti of Akhenaten

 , Cornell University

 , Copyright and Cultural Institutions: Guidelines for U.S. Libraries, Archives, and Museums

 For more information about the Museum's rights project, including how rights types are assigned, please see our blog posts on copyright

 If you have any information regarding this work and rights to it, please contact firstname.lastname@example.org

 Fragmentary Shabti of Akhenaten, ca. 1352-1336 B.C.E.
 Sandstone, 4 13/16 in.
 (12.2 cm).
 Brooklyn Museum, Gift of Evangeline Wilbour Blashfield, Theodora Wilbour, and Victor Wilbour honoring the wishes of their mother, Charlotte Beebe Wilbour, as a memorial to their father, Charles Edwin Wilbour, 16.42.
 Creative Commons-BY (Photo: Brooklyn Museum, CUR.16.42_view1.jpg)

 .
 Brooklyn Museum photograph, 2014

 "CUR" at the beginning of an image file name means that the image was created by a curatorial staff member.
 These study images may be digital point-and-shoot photographs, when we don\'t yet have high-quality studio photography, or they may be scans of older negatives, slides, or photographic prints, providing historical documentation of the object.

-Incomplete reddish sandstone Ushabti of Akhenaten.
+Incomplete reddish sandstone Ushabti of Akhenaton.
 Arms crossed, with hands grasping the crook and flail.
 Column of incised inscription (titulary of king) down front of body.

 Condition: Head missing.
 Body mising from knees down.
 Surface weathered.